How to paint a classic chest of drawers before and after makeover

 Before this dresser gets handed down once again to my daughter.
 I am going to tweak it to her specifications and transform it with paint to decorate her college dorm apartment.

-She is going to be a junior at the University of Vermont and is moving into a house with 4 of her friends.
+She is going to be a junior in college and is moving into a house with 4 of her friends.
 She needs furniture + we had this + I can paint = DIY INEXPENSIVE TRANSFORMATION TIME.
 She was not into the brown and brass.
 I can’t blame her, so I got to work.

 How to Paint Drawer Pulls

 This is how the brass drawer pulls looked after I cleaned them to prepare for spray painting.
 You can see the one at the bottom has a bit of silver on it.
 I tried using Rub N’Buff on that one, but I could not get it into the detail of the pull so I opted to use spray paint.

 Here is the desk that was currently in my daughters room at home.
 She wanted it to match the dresser, so even though it looks pretty nice, I painted it.